PdxCodeGuild/20171003-FullStack-Day/1 - Python/docs/02 - Executing Python.md

 print(x)
 ```

-Execute this file by opening a terminal, and type `python temp.py`.
-You should see `8` as the output.
-Every time you edit the source file, you then run it by typing `python filename` again.
+You can now run the contents of the file from the terminal by navigating to where your file was saved and typing in `python temp.py`.
+You should then see `8` printed to your terminal.
+Try changing the code in your file, saving it, and running it in your terminal again.
+This is how you can save, edit, and run code contained in files on your computer.

-### Passing Command-Line Arguments
+To run a different file, just give python a different file name to run, like so `python [file_name]`